Gabriella Izzo: Career

+Singles skating career

 Early years

 Izzo began learning to skate when she was eight or nine years old.
+Her first figure skating coach was Suna Murray.

-Her junior international debut came in February 2018 at the International Challenge Cup in the Netherlands, where she placed 4th.
+At the 2018 U.S. Junior Championships, Izzo would finish sixth.
+That same year, she made her international junior debut at the 2018 International Challenge Cup, where she finished fourth.

 2018–19 season

+Prior to the season, Izzo switched coaches and began training at the Mitchell Johansson Method Training Center in Revere, Massachusetts under coaches, Mark Mitchell and Peter Johansson.

-Izzo made her ISU Junior Grand Prix (JGP) debut in autumn 2018, placing 6th in Canada and 9th in Slovenia.
-In January, she won the junior ladies title at the 2019 U.S. Championships in Detroit, Michigan.
-In March, making her senior international debut, she won gold at the Egna Spring Trophy in Italy.
+She made her ISU Junior Grand Prix (JGP) debut in autumn 2018, placing sixth at 2018 JGP Canada and ninth at 2018 JGP Slovenia.
+In January, she won the junior ladies title at the 2019 U.S. Championships.

+In March, Izzo made her senior international debut at the 2019 Egna Spring Trophy, where she won the gold medal.

 2019–20 season

-Beginning her season on the JGP series, Izzo placed 8th in Croatia and 9th in Latvia.
+Beginning her season on the 2019–20 ISU Junior Grand Prix circuit, Izzo placed eighth in 2019 JGP Croatia and ninth in 2019 JGP Latvia.
 In November, she won bronze at a senior international, the 2019 CS Asian Open Figure Skating Trophy in China.

-In January, making her senior national debut, she finished 9th at the 2020 U.S. Championships in Greensboro, North Carolina.
+In January, making her senior national debut, she finished ninth at the 2020 U.S. Championships in Greensboro, North Carolina.
 Following the event, she underwent surgery for a torn labrum in her left shoulder.
 Due to the operation and pandemic-related rink closures, she was off the ice from around mid-January to June.

 2020–21 season

-Izzo was invited to her first senior Grand Prix competition, the 2020 Skate America, but withdrew before the event.
-She placed 9th at the 2021 U.S. Championships.
-She was coached by Mark Mitchell and Peter Johansson until the end of the season.
+Izzo was invited to her first senior Grand Prix competition, 2020 Skate America, but withdrew before the event.
+She placed ninth at the 2021 U.S. Championships.
+Following the season, Izzo relocated to Norwood, Massachusetts, where she began training at the Skating Club of Boston under coaches, Aleksey Letov and Olga Ganicheva.

 2021–22 season

-Izzo decided to train under Aleksey Letov and Olga Ganicheva at the Skating Club of Boston.
-In September, she won bronze at the U.S. International Figure Skating Classic.
+Izzo began the season in September, winning bronze at the 2021 U.S. International Classic.
 Given two Challenger assignments, Izzo finished thirteenth at the 2021 CS Warsaw Cup and fourth at the 2021 CS Golden Spin of Zagreb.

 At the 2022 U.S. Championships, Izzo was seventh after the short program, but a fourth-place free skate elevated her to the pewter medal position overall.
-This placement earned her an assignment to the 2022 Four Continents Championships in Tallinn, where she came eighth.
+This placement earned her an assignment to the 2022 Four Continents Championships in Tallinn, where she came in eighth-place.

 2022–23 season

-Izzo withdrew from the 2022 CS U.S. Classic in advance, instead making her season debut at the 2022 CS Budapest Trophy, where she finished in eighth place.
+Withdrawing from the 2022 CS U.S. Classic, Izzo made her season debut at the 2022 CS Budapest Trophy, where she finished in eighth place.
 She was then invited to make her senior Grand Prix debut at the 2022 MK John Wilson Trophy, where she came seventh.

+She ended her season with an eleventh-place finish at the 2023 U.S. Championships.

+In March 2023, Izzo announced her retirement from singles skating and planned to pursue pair skating.